From 1 April 2020

 A list of life-shortening congenital conditions eligible for this withdrawal under the KiwiSaver regulations will be provided in the withdrawal guide and on this webpage as soon as the list is available.

 We’ll be notified of prescribed investor rate (PIR) changes

 If Inland Revenue believes your PIR with us is incorrect, they may provide us with an updated PIR for you.
 We’ll be required to update your KiwiSaver account with the new PIR.

 You can subsequently change your PIR if you believe Inland Revenue hasn’t given us the correct one.
-You’ll also need to provide them with your correct PIR; otherwise they may instruct us to update your PIR again.
+You’ll also need to contact Inland Revenue and explain why you think the PIR is incorrect – you may need to provide them with updated income details for the past two years.